adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 they have all of these user does it mean that is is more secure?
 Why else would so many people use them?

-The answer to the first question is NO!Windows has more users but those people are not using Windows because it is a secure operating system.

-To answer the second question.
-Most people are using it because because it has all the bells and whistles and its easy to use.
+To answer the the question.
+Most people are using it  because it has all the bells and whistles and its easy to use.
+No only that Microsoft puts millions upon millions of dollars every year into marketing.
+Just because more people use an operating system does not by any means make an OS more secure.
 What makes Windows OS insecure is that the source code is closed-source.

 Microsoft if very strict about who they let see the source code.
 When